 As mentioned above, according to Siberian tribes beliefs, the shaman is the person who can communicate with spirits and penetrate all of the three worlds.
 He is a soothsayer, priest and a healer at the same time.
-Beside that he has the deepest knowledge of spirits and rituals and because of all that he’s a very respected person.
-People of community turn every question and request to him, because he has a power to help in case of illness, crop failure, disease of animals.
+Besides that he has the deepest knowledge of spirits and rituals and because of all that he’s a very respected person.
+People of the community turn every question and request to him because he has the power to help in case of illness, crop failure, the disease of animals.
 That power lies in mastering the ecstatic techniques of dreams, visions, and trances.

 A very common thing in Siberian Shamanism is to isolate the shaman who does not participate in the everyday life of tribal society.

 In every community, there is a specific set of attributes, which traditionally characterises shaman.
 First of all a costume, e.g. only a shaman is permitted to wear certain animal bone or a certain number of them.
 Second, every shaman is closely associated with his drum or tambourine that symbolises the Universe.
 Moreover, sometimes he has an ultimate permission to prepare a hallucinogenic brew.

 The rituals of Shamanism in Siberia involve healing, purifying and divination.
 While performing rituals Shamans are dressed in specific costumes and use their attributes (drums, tambourines).
 They perform ritual dances, sing, play the drums, use intoxicating substances and a hallucinogenic brew, especially “mukhomor” (poison) mushrooms and alcohol, as a means of hastening the attainment of ecstasy.
 The very common thing is making the sacrifices to Mother Earth, Spirits, Gods during the rituals.